cncf/devstats.archive/docs/dashboards/kubernetes/reviewers_devel.md

 - Each row is in the format column 1: `gh_stats_repo_groups_reviewers,RepoGroupName`, column 2: `NumberOfReviewersInThisRepoGroup`.
 This is for repo groups version.
 - Each row is in the format column 1: `gh_stats_repos_reviewers,RepoName`, column 2: `NumberOfReviewersInThisRepo`.
 This is for repos version.
 - There are other rows with data for other stats.
 For example `gh_stats_repo_groups_commits,RepoGroupName` etc.
-- Value for each repository group or repository is calculated as a number of distinct actor logins who:
+- Value for each repository group or repository is calculated as a number of distinct actor logins.
 - We are checking that author is not a bot (see [excluding bots](https://github.com/cncf/devstats/blob/master/docs/excluding_bots.md))
 - We are counting actors who added `lgtm` or `approve` label in a given period (`gha_issues_events_labels` table).
 - For more information about `gha_issues_events_labels` table please check: [docs/tables/gha_issues_events_labels.md](https://github.com/cncf/devstats/blob/master/docs/tables/gha_issues_events_labels.md).
-- We are counting actors who Added PR review comment (event type `PullRequestReviewCommentEvent`).
+- We are counting actors who added PR review comment (event type `PullRequestReviewCommentEvent`).
 - Event belong to a given repository group or repository.
 - For repository group definition check: [repository groups](https://github.com/cncf/devstats/blob/master/docs/repository_groups.md) (table `gha_events` and commit files for file level granularity repo groups).
 - For more information about `gha_repos` table please check: [docs/tables/gha_repos.md](https://github.com/cncf/devstats/blob/master/docs/tables/gha_repos.md).